anzakanza/peonies/README.md

 PLOTS folder contains all the general and sample group specific plotted images present in the document.
 Also collage photos of sample groups are found here.

-CODE folder contains a Jupyter Notebook file containing all the Python code used for data handling and visualization in this work.
+CODE and MEASUREMENT DATA folder contains a Jupyter Notebook file containing all the Python code used for data handling and visualization in this work.
-Files for original and cleaned up measurement data and genetic data in csv formes are also located here.
+Files for original and cleaned up measurement data are also located here.
+Original genetic data from the samples is not shared publically, but instructions on applying genetic marker data are found alongside the code in analysis.ipynb .